Gwangil/PHM-Prognostics-and-Health-Management/PHM_R/01.Signal_Processing/README.md

 # Some of the .ipynb files are broken in github view,
-# but they appear correctly in jupyter
+# but they appear correctly in jupyter notebook